moonbitlang/moonbit-docs/README.md

 ### Number

-Moonbit supports numeric literals, including decimal, binary, octal, and hexadecimal numbers.
+MoonBit supports numeric literals, including decimal, binary, octal, and hexadecimal numbers.

 To improve readability, you may place underscores in the middle of numeric literals such as `1_000_000`.
 Note that underscores can be placed anywhere within a number, not just every three digits.